 Mr. Robert Clevenger, Director of Court Services, stated in a letter to Barbara J. Condo:

 "Through the years, One Way Farm has acted as a safety net for many young people, protecting them during a time of crisis.
 As a result of you and your staff's commitment to children, One Way Farm has been a place where a child's life can positively change."

 One Way Farm Children's Home provides a secure, warm and loving environment for our residents who are abused, abandoned, troubled or neglected.
 We also meet their medical, educational, therapeutic, and housing needs while they heal, including psychiatric services.
-We care for children from ages 6 to 18 years, and to age 21 for the developmentally disabled.
+We care for children from ages 6 to 18 years, and to age 21 for the mentally challenged.

 - Provide temporary shelter for young people in need of temporary care.